March 02, 2022

 - reducing skill and cost barriers

 - developing awareness campaigns and storytelling with a focus on diversity

 - engaging with communities in a meaningful manner

 - connecting cycling to urban wellbeing, and

-- growing the role of social research and knowledge sharing in the development of good practices in this field.
+- growing the role of social research and knowledge sharing in developing good practices in this field.

-If hard and soft measures can be better coordinated as a holistic strategy, and the importance of cycling cultures and human infrastructure further recognised, the achievement of cycling cities can be accelerated, in a manner that is inclusive of all residents.
+If hard and soft measures can be better coordinated as a holistic strategy and the importance of cycling cultures and human infrastructure is further recognized, the achievement of cycling cities can be accelerated in a manner that is inclusive of all residents.

 We are an Amsterdam-based global NGO guided by the belief that bicycles transform cities and cities transform the world.
-We envision an urban future in which half of city trips are by bicycle by the end of the decade.
-To help achieve this we nurture, strengthen, and scale community-led cycling initiatives globally, striving towards this bold vision that we call 50×30.
+We envision an urban future where half of city trips will be by bicycle by the decade’s end.
+To help achieve this, we nurture, strengthen, and scale community-led cycling initiatives globally, striving towards this bold vision that we call 50×30.